cmusatyalab/coda-doc/man/volmunge.1.md

 **-f**

 :   Prints out all objects which are not volume mount points (eg UNIX files
-    and UNIX directories); this preforms a stat() call on all non-volume objects which is ideal for forcing resolution on a volume.
+    and symlinks); this performs a stat() call on all non-volume objects which is ideal for forcing resolution on a volume.

 **-m**

 :   Prints out those objects which are volume mount points.

+**-u**

+:   Prints out those objects which are unmounted volume mount points (mount-links).

+**-i**

+:   Prints out those objects which indicate there is an unrepaired conflict (inconsistent object).

 **-o**

-:   Prints out those objects which are UNIX files and preforms an open()
-    call on the file.
+:   Perform and open() call on all UNIX files, forces a fetch into local Coda cache.

+**-q**

+:   Be less verbose.

 **-v**

-:   Prints out the volume name of a volume\'s mount point.
+:   Be more verbose.

+**-x**

+:   Cross volume boundaries.

 DESCRIPTION
 ===========